 The need for converting analog information into a visual display exists in many applications.
-Historically, the designer has had two possible solutions-the traditional panel meter or discrete indicators aligned in an array.
+Historically, the designer has had two possible solutions: the traditional panel meter or discrete indicators aligned in an array.
 There are serious drawbacks with both solutions.
-Analog panel meters with inherent mechanical movements have been plagued with low tolerance for mechanical shock.
+Analog panel meters with inherently mechanical movements have been plagued with low tolerance for mechanical shock.
 Also, there is a strong customer demand for a more aesthetically pleasing display medium.
-Discrete indicators cause problems due to a high part count, difficult mechanical and optical alignment, as well as intensity and color variations across a display panel.
-Avago Technologies has solved many of these typical problems by introducing the HDSP-4820/-4830/-4840 series of 10-element LED bar graph arrays.
-The 10-element bar graph array series, available in standard red, high efficiency red, and yellow, offers the designer ultimate flexibility and ease of use in designing a display system.
+Discrete indicators cause problems due to high parts count, difficult mechanical and optical alignment, as well as intensity and color variations across a display panel.
+Hewlett-Packard has solved many of these typical problems by introducing the HDSP-4820/-4830/-4840 series of 10 element LED bar graph arrays.
+The 10 element bar graph array series, available in standard red, high efficiency red, and yellow, offers the designer ultimate flexibility and ease of use in designing a display system.

-This application note begins with a description of the manufacturing process used to construct the 10-element array.
+This application note begins with a description of the manufacturing process used to construct the 10 element array.
 Next is a discussion of the package design and basic electrical configuration and how they affect designing with the bar graph array.
-This note also addresses mechanical information including pin spacing and wave soldering recommendations.
+Mechanical information including pin spacing and wave soldering recommendations are made.

-Two basic types of display interface techniques are thoroughly discussed.
-The first of these drive schemes is applicable in systems requiring display of analog signals in a bar graph format.
+Display interface techniques of two basic types are thoroughly discussed.
+The first of these two drive schemes is applicable in systems requiring display of analog signals in a bar graph format.
 The second major drive technique interfaces bar graph arrays in systems where the data is of a digital nature.
-Examples of microprocessor-controlled bar graph arrays are presented.
+Examples of microprocessor controlled bar graph arrays are presented.